 It has been suggested that a low-carbohydrate diet is more effective in losing body mass and fat mass than an isocaloric high-carbohydrate diet because the former lowers insulin levels [9].
 However, it is worth noting that insulin - or any other hormone - cannot create any kind of mass out of thin air.
-Similarly, a lowered insulin level cannot magically destroy any mass (See The Law of Conservation of Mass).
+Only ingested nutrient mass can increase body mass.
+Insulin just makes sure that this mass can be stored.
+Similarly, a lowered insulin level cannot magically destroy any mass.
 Although insulin levels decrease with a low-carbohydrate diet, it is not a causal factor in body mass and fat mass loss.
 It just happens simultaneously with a decrease in nutrient mass intake.

 However, the insulin level can be important in terms of where body fat is reduced.
 It seems reasonable that during a high-carbohydrate diet, the reduction of body fat occurs mainly through a reduction in dietary fat intake, since high insulin levels favor fat synthesis and inhibit lipolysis.
 In contrast, a low-carbohydrate diet lowers insulin levels, reducing fat synthesis and stimulating lipolysis, which nullifies the effects of high dietary fat intake.
-These factors may explain why low-carbohydrate diets tend to work well for visceral fat reduction [e.g., 15].
+These factors may explain why low-carbohydrate diets tend to work well for visceral fat reduction [e.g., 15,17].